 How to Nail the Cottagecore Aesthetic

 The cottagecore aesthetic is one of 2020’s most exciting emerging trends.
 If you’re anything like us, you may have stumbled upon it by scrolling through Instagram or TikTok for your daily mental escape.
 There’s just something about this aesthetic—the bread baking, the whistling kettles, and the rustic decor—that has been able to put our minds at ease through an incredibly intense year.
 With winter around the corner and more people heading back indoors, it seems like now is the perfect time to stop envying the masters of the cottagecore aesthetic and start taking some pages out of their antique books!

 Tip 1: Layers of Houseplants

 Houseplants are essential to getting this aesthetic down pat.
-One of the beautiful things about cottagecore is that it isn’t as tidy and minimalist as the modern farmhouse design style; there’s room for a charming amount of clutter and imperfection.
+One of the beautiful things about cottagecore is that it isn’t as tidy and minimalist as the modern farmhouse design aesthetic; there’s room for a charming amount of clutter and imperfection.
 Start by placing some taller plants in 6” pots (or larger), like monsteras and sansevierias, on the ground or on plant stands.